DannyNemer/ill-formed-opts/README.md

   values: { type: Array, arrayType: [ Number, String ] }
   // => Accepts an `Array` containing elements of type `String` or `Number` for
   //    `values`.
+  elements: { type: Array, arrayType: Object, allowEmpty: true }
+  // => Accepts an `Array` containing elements of type `Object`, and does not report
+  //    an error if the array is empty.
 }
 ```